- Project name: Yggdrash

 - Yggdrash is in direct competition with ICON and as stated in the “Yggdrash versus ICON” section above, we believe ICON is a superior platform.
 The other thing that Yggdrash can do is to focus outside Korea but we believe it would be difficult as the entire team’s experience is in Korea.

-Overall, we are neutral about the flipping potential of this ICO and are negative about its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about the short-term potential of this ICO and are negative about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 Yggdrash should have no problem reaching the hard cap given the market awareness.
 However, YEED tokens will be distributed in May, which is a longer time period than the average ICO project.